 The first three days of sick leave are paid by the employer from its own funds.
 Starting from the fourth day of sick leave, statutory established sick pay made to an employee by the employer is later credited against the employer's mandatory contributions to the State Social Insurance Fund.
 The amount of sick pay ranges from 60 per cent to 100 per cent of the average salary of the employee (depending on the employee's work experience) in the two years preceding the disability; however, the temporary sick pay is limited to an amount established annually by Russian law and used for the calculation of sick pay.
-The maximum amount for 2016 is approximately 59,800 roubles per month.
 The employer may provide additional sick pay from its own funds.
-In the regions of Russia's far north sick pay is increased by regional co-efficients.
+In the regions of Russia's far north, sick pay is increased by regional co-efficients.

-23 In what circumstances may an employee take a leave of absence?
+24 In what circumstances may an employee take a leave of absence?
 What is the maximum duration of such leave and does an employee receive pay during the leave?